CANDIDATE Members (Fellows and Residents)Click Here to Submit Your Abstract > Read in advance: Regulations for Submission (Up to two abstracts)

-You are invited to submit an abstract for a chance to present your research at the 2025 NYSSOS Annual Meeting and Symposium on Saturday, September 6, 2025 at the Turning Stone Resort and Casino in Verona, NY.
+You are invited to submit an abstract for a chance to present your research at the 2026 NYSSOS Annual Meeting and Symposium on Friday and Saturday November 20th & 21st at The Saratoga Hilton in Saratoga Springs, NY.

 Abstracts will be accepted in the following categories for medical students and candidate members.